What Peplink Deployment Means

 Zero-touch provisioning

-For large rollouts, we use InControl2's zero-touch provisioning capability.
-This means we pre-build the configuration templates and group policies centrally.
+For large rollouts, InControl2's zero-touch provisioning changes the game.
+Configuration templates and group policies are pre-built centrally.
 When a new router is powered on at a remote site, it automatically connects to InControl2, downloads its configuration, establishes its SpeedFusion tunnels and joins its assigned device group.
-The on-site technician only needs to plug in power and Ethernet.
-No local configuration is required.
+The on-site technician plugs in power and Ethernet.
+That is it.
+No local configuration required.

-We have used this approach for multi-site retail rollouts, nationwide branch office deployments and fleet installations where individual site visits by a networking specialist would be prohibitively expensive.
-The on-site work reduces to physical installation and cable connection, which can be handled by local IT support or even facilities staff with clear instructions.
+This approach works for multi-site retail rollouts, nationwide branch office deployments and fleet installations where individual site visits by a networking specialist would be prohibitively expensive.
+On-site work reduces to physical installation and cable connection, which local IT support or even facilities staff can handle with clear instructions.

 Phased rollouts